beshu-tech/readonlyrest-docs/elasticsearch.md

 This rule enables **Field Level Security \(FLS\)**.
 That is:

-* return only allowed fields in response containing field names with associated values - applies to Document API (Get, Multi get) and Search API (Search, Async search, SQL, Multi search).
+* for responses where fields with values are returned (e.g. Search/Get API) - filter and show only allowed fields
-* do not let using not allowed fields in Query DSL requests - applies to Search API.
+* make not allowed fields unsearchable - used in Query DSL requests (e.g. Search/MSearch API) do not have impact on search result.

+In other words: FLS protects from usage not allowed fields for user.
+From user's perspective it seems like such fields are nonexistent.

+#####Definition

 Field rule definition consists of two parts:

-- non empty list of field names with specified access mode.
+- non empty list of names (whitelisted or blacklisted) fields.
 Supports wildcards and user runtime variables.
-- field rule mode -
+- FLS engine definition (global setting, optional)

+#####Field names

+Fields can be defined using two access modes: whitelist and blacklist.

 **Whitelist mode**

+Specifies which fields should be allowed explicitly (other fields from mapping become not allowed implicitly) :

 `fields: ["allowed_fields_prefix_*", "_*", "allowed_field.nested_field.text"]`

-If the current is a search request, return all matching documents, but deprived of all the fields, except the ones that start with `allowed_fields_prefix_` or with underscore.
+Return documents deprived of all the fields, except the ones that:
+ * start with `allowed_fields_prefix_`
+ * start with underscore
+ * are equal to `allowed_field.nested_field.text`

 **Blacklist mode \(recommended\)**

+Specifies which fields should not be allowed with special `~` character (other fields from mapping become allowed implicitly):

 `fields: ["~excluded_fields_prefix_*", "~excluded_field", "~another_excluded_field.nested_field"]`

-If the current is a search request, return all matching documents, but deprived of the `excluded_field` and the ones that start with `excluded_fields_prefix_`.
+Return documents but deprived of the fields that:
+  * start with `excluded_fields_prefix_`
+  * are equal to `excluded_field`
+  * are equal to `another_excluded_field.nested_field`

 **NB:** You can only provide a full black list or white list.
 Grey lists \(i.e. `["~a", "b"]`\) are invalid settings and Elasticsearch will refuse to boot up if this condition is detected.